norcams/docs-enduser/docs/terraform-part3.rst

 * Four web servers running CentOS
 * One database server running Ubuntu
 * A volume that is attached to the database server
-* Security groups that allows access to the different servers, as well as allowing the web servers to access the database server
+* Security groups that allow access to the different servers, as well as allowing the web servers to access the database server

 The files used in this document can be downloaded: